 Rather than answering these individually over and over again, I'm just going to leave this here and add to it as needed:

-- I'm not telling you which princess I'm doing next, I like the surprise of it all.
+- I'm not telling you which princess I'm doing next.

 - No, I'm not doing any Kingdom Hearts characters.
 There's no particular historical precedent, so they don't really have anything to gain from this series.

 Yes!
 Let it be assumed that I will continue doing these until stated otherwise.

 Which princess are you going to do next?

 I honestly don't know until I start working on it, and I also don't like spoiling the surprise.

 Please don't!
 There are only so many Disney princesses, so requests come across as a bit redundant.